Debalent/ScoutVision/docs/CODEBASE-ARCHITECTURE-INVESTOR-GUIDE.md

 ---

-**CONCLUSION:** ScoutVision Pro represents a rare opportunity to acquire a complete, production-ready sports intelligence platform with proven technology, clear monetization paths, and a 3+ year competitive moat.
+**CONCLUSION:** ScoutVision Pro represents a comprehensive, production-ready sports intelligence platform with proven technology and clear technical excellence.
 The codebase is clean, well-architected, and ready for enterprise scale.

-**Recommendation:** Immediate acquisition at $40M-$70M valuation represents significant value given the development cost, time to market advantage, and multi-vertical revenue potential.
+**Platform Benefits:** Complete integration of scouting, injury prevention, transfer intelligence, and betting analytics in a single platform with significant technical moat and multi-market applications.

 ---

-*This document is confidential and intended for potential acquirers and investors only.
+*This document provides technical and architectural details for ScoutVision Pro platform evaluation.
 Last updated: October 19, 2025.*